MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read More Here

 Dr Hunt can take you through the process of applying for a Medicare rebate during your consultation once your specific requirements have been established.
 If you’re choosing to reduce the size of your breasts and insert implants, the costs associated with the cosmetic portion of the procedure won’t be covered.

-During your breast reduction mammoplasty consultation, Dr Hunt will review your medical history, perform a comprehensive assessment of your breasts, discuss risks and provide you with an accurate cost for your breast reduction procedure.
+During your Breast Reduction Mammoplasty consultation, Dr Hunt will review your medical history, perform a comprehensive assessment of your breasts, discuss risks, and provide you with an accurate cost for your Breast Reduction procedure.

 Take the next step today